fuzoh/PICS/README.md

 ### get the sources, and strat developping
 To start the development, it's really simple.
+See the [documentation](https://bastiennicoud.gitbooks.io/pics) to get more infos of the project structure.
 ```bash
 # clone the repo
 git clone https://github.com/bastiennicoud/PICS